 This is a book to read at home rather than carry on your travels: it is a weighty tome, laden with information, description and pictures.
 Use it for planning and inspiration, to inform your city visits and to decide where you will go next.
 Or just browse and let it fire your imagination.

-The Cities Book is available from the Lonely Planet shop.
+The Cities Book is available online from Amazon.